NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 The NLog XML-parser only provides basic XML support, but it should be able to load any XML file that was working with NLog v5.

-### NLog EventLog with more Layout
-Use Layout for Log + MachineName + MaxMessageLength + MaxKilobytes

 ### NLog SimpleLayout Immutable
 NLog `SimpleLayout` have removed the setter-method for its `Text`-property, and is now a sealed class.

 This is to simpilfy the NLog `SimpleLayout` API, and to make it clear that NLog will optimize based on the initial layout.

-### Minimal Logger-API
-Not ready yet, and post-poned because major breaking change, which makes it harder to test first NLog v6-Preview.

-### Logger API with string interpolation
-Not ready yet, and post-poned because waiting for minimal Logger-API

-Idea is to skip string interpolation, when LogLevel is not enabled.

-### Logger API with ReadOnlySpan params
-Not ready yet, and post-poned because waiting for minimal Logger-API

-Idea is to skip params array-allocation, when LogLevel is not enabled.

-And if structured-logging then skip params allocation, but only rely on properties-dictionary.

-### NLog Nullable References
-Not ready yet, and post-poned because waiting for minimal Logger-API

 ## Many other improvements